William-R-Wilson/reporting-new/README.md

 ### reporting:

 - reports by user, and with start and end dates can be run.
 - Reports have a printable view.
+- time report summaries/dashboard completed

 #### Not finished:
 - reports show totals by account. taken out of printable view